services

 M A SHARMAN & ASSOCIATES

-can help you to write policy and emergency plans so the enforcing
+help you to write policy and emergency plans

 authority may establish the presence of procedures to be followed in respect of danger from fire and during